AlexJSully/Publication-Figure-Retrieval/README.md

 NCBI_API_KEY=your_api_key_here
 ```

 With an API key, the tool can retrieve up to 10 calls per second instead of 3.
-Details on obtaining an API key can be found [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
+Details on obtaining an API key can be found in the [NCBI API key documentation](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).

 ## Known Issues